cs-onah/onah-portfolio/README.md

 ```

 Get your formspree key from [Formspree](https://formspree.io/) and replace `YOUR_FORMSPREE_KEY` with your key.
-And replace `YOUR_EMAIL` with your email.
+Replace `YOUR_EMAIL` with your email.
 This is the email that will receive the form submissions from the website.

-You can run `flutter run` to start the app on your browser;
+You can run `flutter run` in your terminal to start the app on your browser;

 ### Notices